In United States, administrative workload of the healthcare system is significantly higher than that of

-Although payers and CMS aim to promote quality care through reporting requirements, current process and metrics burden physicians without any clear evidence that it improves quality of patient care.
-Excessive administrative work can take away physicians’ valuable time and attention from their core clinical responsibilities, such as patient care and quality improvement.
-Moreover, these tasks can discourage physicians from pursuing primary care or participating in certain health insurance plans due to their long list of requirements.
+Although payers and CMS aim to promote quality care through reporting requirements, current processes and metrics burden physicians without any clear evidence that it improves the quality of patient care management services.
+Excessive

 Administrative Duties of a Healthcare Provider